Another bridge too far: Waka Kotahi orders speed and weight limits on Fernhill Bridge, Hawke's Bay - NZ Herald

 No date for the implementation was provided but in a statement national highways management agency Waka Kotahi NZTA revealed a recent assessment identified the two-lane bridge over the Ngaruroro River as not having the capacity to sustain heavy traffic demands.

-Six weeks ago the agency cut the 81-year-old Esk River Bridge on State Highway 2 between Bay View and Whirinaki to one lane, along with speed and weight restrictions, adding to concerns about the highway between Napier, Wairoa and the East Coast.
+Six weeks ago the agency also announced restrictions on the 81-year-old Esk River Bridge on State Highway 2 between Bay View and Whirinaki with a 30km/h speed limit, adding to concerns about the highway between Napier, Wairoa and the East Coast.

 The Ngaruroro River bridge is one of several state highway bridges in the Hawke's Bay region that are more than 70 years old and will need to be upgraded in coming years, the agency says.